yceruto/bundle-skeleton/README.md

 composer create-project yceruto/bundle-skeleton <your-bundle-name>
 ```

-During the bundle installation, you will be asked for some information regarding the features you want to enable, and the
+During the bundle installation process, you will be prompted to provide details about the features you wish to activate.
-assistant will do the rest.
+Once this information is submitted, the assistant will handle the remaining setup for you.

 ## License